 VIRGINIA-HIGHLAND

-The district known as Virginia-Highland (named for the cross streets) is full of specialty shops and bars including the well known Blind Willie’s where people have been coming for blues music for years.
+Named for its cross streets, the district known as Virginia-Highland is full of specialty shops (like below) and popular bars like Blind Willie’s where people have been coming for blues music for years.

 DRUID HILLS